Victoria Coates: Trump administration

-Coates joined the White House when President Donald Trump took office in 2017 and became one of the President's longest-serving staffers.
+Coates joined the White House when President Donald Trump took office in 2017 and became one of the president's longest-serving staffers.
 She was senior director at the National Security Council for the Middle East and North Africa, and in 2019, Robert C. O'Brien promoted her to Deputy National Security Advisor.
 As deputy, she split her duties with fellow deputy Matthew Pottinger.

-In February 2020, it became known that Coates was leaving the White House to become a senior advisor at the Energy Department; the transfer officially occurred a few days later.
+In February 2020, Coates left the White House to become a senior advisor at the Energy Department.

 As an advisor to the Energy Secretary, Coates was based in Saudi Arabia as Washington struggled to deal with a global oil price crash threatening U.S. energy producers during the COVID-19 pandemic.

 In December 2020, Coates was appointed to run the Middle East Broadcasting Networks.
 In January 2021, she was fired from the position by the acting CEO of U.S. Agency for Global Media, Kelu Chao.

+The Heritage Foundation

+As a vice president at The Heritage Foundation, Coates oversees Project Esther.
+The task force that inspired Project Esther was primarily Christian and conservative.
+Project Esther seeks to counter pro-Palestinian activism in the United States and combat political activism, particularly by the left.